AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLInterfaceClassLib/IsPPRConnector.md

 AutomationMLInterfaceClassLib.IsPPRConnector Method
 ===================================================
-AutomationML 2.1 APIDetermines whether the specified interface class is derived from the PPRConnector interface class.
+Determines whether the specified interface class is derived from the PPRConnector interface class.
 The method can resolve alias references anywhere in the inheritance hierarchy.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)